-A home wallbox is wired directly into your consumer board (fuse box) and therefore will not overload your home's electricity circuit.
-This means a home wallbox is completely safe to charge for long periods of time.
+A wallbox is wired directly into your consumer board (fuse box) and therefore will not overload your property's electricity circuit.
+This means a wallbox is completely safe to charge for long periods of time.

 What is the difference between a tethered cable and socketed Homecharge unit?